HomeBlogOpening Range Breakout Backtest Results: What Survived After Realism Fixes

 In this repository, ORB is not a vague "trade the first move after the open" heuristic.
 As Episode 4 explains, the engine builds an opening range from the underlying's first regular-session bars, measures range width and early context, waits for a breakout or reversal setup after that range completes, and only then selects an option contract if the strategy is monetized with options.
 Entries occur on the next bar after the signal, not on the same signal bar.

-This definition matters because it means the ORB family here is testing several layers at once.
+This definition means the ORB family here is testing several layers at once.
 It tests signal geometry on the underlying, context gating on the session, and then an option-expression layer on top.
 Once those layers are evaluated honestly, the family's broad appeal turns into a more selective question.
 Which combinations of range duration, DTE bucket, and stop style still survive?

 Evidence / Results